mtolly101/Project-3-Tree-Applications/TREE_DESIGN.md

   - Dictionary words
   - City names/course titles
   - Commands in a CLI
+  - Any operation that involves a search
-- Spell checking and “did you mean?” style suggestions
+- Spell checking and “did you mean?” style suggestions, typically seen in browsers
 - Quickly finding all words that start with a given prefix
 - Efficiently storing large word sets that share prefixes